Cursed Job Market Signaling: Cursed Sequential Equilibrium in Signaling Games

 In CSE, the receiver is assumed to have incorrect perceptions of the sender's behavioral strategy.
 Instead of believing that the sender is using $\sigma_1$, a $\chi$-cursed receiver perceives the sender as following a $\chi$-weighted average of the true behavioral strategy and the average behavioral strategy:

-The receiver's belief about the sender's private type is updated in a $\chi$-CSE using Bayes’ rule whenever possible, under the assumption that the sender follows the $\chi$-cursed behavioral strategy rather than the true behavioral strategy.
+The receiver's belief about the sender's private type is updated in a $\chi$-CSE using Bayes’ rule whenever possible, under the assumption that the sender follows the $\chi$-cursed behavioral strategy.
 This updating rule, called the \emph{$\chi$-cursed Bayes' rule}, is defined as follows.

 \begin{definition} An assessment of a signaling game $(\mu, \sigma)$ satisfies $\chi $-cursed Bayes' rule if the following is applied to update the receiver's belief whenever $\sum_{\theta\in\Theta} F(\theta)\sigma_1^\chi(m|\theta)>0$: